warmspringwinds/pytorch-segmentation-detection/README.md

 It was important to test models on restricted Validation dataset to make sure no images in the validation dataset were seen by model during training.

-The code to acquire the training and validating the model is also provided in the framework.
+The code to acquire the training and validating the model is also provided in the library.

 ### Fully Convolutional Networks for Semantic Segmentation (FCNs)